Wallgau/Canvas_Tool/README.md

 - **📤 Export/Import** - Save and share configurations as JSON
 - **🎯 TypeScript** - Full type safety and IntelliSense
 - **⚡ Performance** - Optimized with lazy loading and code splitting
+- **🎨 Modern UI** - Built with Tailwind CSS and reusable components
+- **📚 Component Library** - Documented with Ladle for easy development

 ## 🚀 Quick Start